How to Book a Stroopwafel Workshop in Amsterdam

 People enjoying baked goods

-Great for: couples on a date night, families with kids 6+, small groups of friends, food-curious solo travellers, anyone who wants a hands-on “only in Amsterdam” experience.
+Great for: couples on date nights, families with kids 6+, small friend groups, food-curious solo travellers, anyone who wants a hands-on “only in Amsterdam” session.

-Less good for: people on very tight schedules (90 minutes + transport), people who don’t eat sweets, visitors on strict dietary restrictions (dough has gluten, dairy; caramel has sugar).
+Less good for: visitors on very tight schedules, people who don’t eat sweets, travellers on strict dietary restrictions (standard recipe has gluten, dairy; caramel has sugar).

-Kids: most workshops require children to be 6+, and under-10s usually work with a parent.
-The process is safe — the hot press is the only real hazard and instructors watch carefully.
+Kids: most workshops require 6+, and under-10s usually work with a parent.
+The hot iron is the only real hazard; instructors watch carefully.

 When to Go